 Through prayer, God wishes to be worshipped (John 4:23), praised (Psalm 99:2-3), glorified (Revelation 4:9-11), loved (Deuteronomy 6:5) and thanked (Hebrews 12:28).

-If we only get on our knees when we want God to give us we want, without ever giving God what He wants, then it is a one-sided relationship.
+If we only get on our knees when we want God to give us what we want, without ever giving God what He wants, then it is a one-sided relationship.

 What would you do in that sort of relationship?
 You would suggest that you start seeing other people.